knpuniversity/javascript/knpu/ep1-basics/this-current-target.md

 There's a good chance that you've been using the `this` variable for years inside of your listener functions to find the element that was clicked.
-And now we know the true and dramatic story behind it! `this` is equivalent to `e.target`, the DOM Element that we originally attached our listener to.
+And now we know the true and dramatic story behind it! `this` is equivalent to `e.currentTarget`, the DOM Element that we originally attached our listener to.

 Ultimately that means that we can say, `$(this).addClass('text-danger')`.
 That will always add the `text-danger` link to the anchor tag.